ropensci/tsbox/README.md

 library(tsbox)
 library(data.table)  # if you want to use the 'data.table' methods

-x.ts <- tsbind(mdeaths, fdeaths)
+x.ts <- tsbind(mdeaths,fdeaths)
 x.xts <- as_xts(x.ts)
 x.df <- as_df(x.xts)
 x.dt <- as_dt(x.df)
 ```

-### Use same generic functions for ts, xts, data.frame or data.table
+### Use same generic functions for ts,xts,data.frame or data.table

-All functions start with `ts`, so you use them with auto complete (press Tab).
+All functions start with `ts`,so you use them with auto complete (press Tab).

 ```
 tsscale(x.ts)  # normalization